IntelRealSense/realsense-ros/README.md

   - **NOTE** This feature is only supported by Realsense sensors with RGB streams available from the `infra` cameras, which can be checked by observing the output of `rs-enumerate-devices`

 ## Using T265 ##
-**Important Notice:** For wheeled robots, odometer input is a requirement for robust and accurate tracking.
-The relevant APIs will be added to librealsense and ROS/realsense in upcoming releases.
-Currently, the API is available in the [underlying device driver](https://github.com/IntelRealSense/librealsense/blob/master/third-party/libtm/libtm/include/TrackingDevice.h#L508-L515).

 ### Start the camera node
 To start the camera node in ROS: